-JONATHAN LEFF Age: 53 Director Since: 2020 Committee Memberships: Compensation, Nominating and Corporate Governance (Chair) Other Public Directorships: None
+JONATHAN LEFF Age: 54 Director Since: 2020 Committee Memberships: Compensation, Nominating and Corporate Governance (Chair) Other Public Directorships: ARS Pharmaceuticals, Inc.

 Jonathan Leff has served as a member of the Board since May 2020.
 Mr. Leff served as a member of the Chondrial Board from December 2016 until May 2020.
 Mr. Leff is a partner at Deerfield Management Company, L.P. and Chairman of the Deerfield Institute.
 He joined Deerfield in 2013 and focuses on venture capital and structured investments in biotechnology and pharmaceuticals.
 Prior thereto, Mr. Leff served as Managing Director at Warburg Pincus LLC from 2000 to 2012, where he led the firm's investment efforts in biotechnology and pharmaceuticals.
 Mr. Leff also previously served as a member of the Executive Committee of the Board of the National Venture Capital Association ("NVCA") and led NVCA's life sciences industry efforts as Chair of NVCA's Medical Innovation and Competitiveness Coalition.
 He also served on the Emerging Companies Section Board of the Biotechnology Industry Organization.
-Mr. Leff is a board member of several not-for-profit organizations, including the Spinal Muscular Atrophy Foundation, Reagan-Udall Foundation and the Columbia University Medical Center Board of Advisors.
-He also previously served on the boards of several other publicly-traded biotechnology and pharmaceutical companies, including Proteon Therapeutics, Inc. from 2017 to 2019, AveXis, Inc. from 2014 to 2017 and Nivalis Therapeutics, Inc. from 2014 to 2016.
-Mr. Leff currently also serves on the boards of several private biopharmaceutical companies and has previously served on the boards of other privately held biopharmaceutical companies.
-Mr. Leff received his A.B. from Harvard University, M.B.A. from the Stanford University Graduate School of Business and M.S. in Biotechnology from Johns Hopkins University.
+Mr. Leff is a board member of several not-for-profit organizations, including the Spinal Muscular Atrophy Foundation and the Columbia University Medical Center Board of Advisors.
+He currently serves on the board of directors of ARS Pharmaceuticals, Inc., a publicly traded biopharmaceutical company.
+Mr. Leff also previously served on the boards of several other publicly-traded biotechnology and pharmaceutical companies, including Proteon Therapeutics, Inc. from 2017 to 2019, AveXis, Inc. from 2014 to 2017 and Nivalis Therapeutics, Inc. from 2014 to 2016.
+He currently serves on the boards of several private biopharmaceutical companies and has previously served on the boards of other privately held biopharmaceutical companies.
+Mr. Leff received his A.B. from Harvard University, MBA from the Stanford University Graduate School of Business and M.S. in Biotechnology from Johns Hopkins University.